| | |

 philosophy and the product-oriented / curriculum-centered philosophy,

+which one do you subscribe to?
 A: I subscribe to process-oriented or student-centered

 education.
 In the ideal learning situation, the teacher helps each student